DynamoDB

 Security

-• VPC Endpoints available to access DynamoDB without using Internet.
+• VPC Endpoints allows to access DynamoDB without using Internet.

 • Access fully controlled by IAM.